I just wish that I was half the person my Dog thinks I am.

 Owning a dog is a big responsibility and I want my pups to go to homes that want a GSD for what he is bred to be, and NOT just to be big.

 Hey..I love the Big German Shepherds myself.
 I create them, as you can see, but I have enough sense to keep it real.
 The Classic German Shepherd was so amazing, that I wouldnt change that for anything on this earth.

 I will compare my dogs to any German Shepherds anywhere.
 I havent seen any nicer ones .

-Having said that...some of my dogs do get rather large and they shed like crazy, so I do not sell to apartment dwellers, who must keep the dog in a crate all day while they work.
+Having said that...some of my dogs do get rather large and GSD's shed , so I do not sell to apartment dwellers, who must keep the dog in a crate all day while they work.
 Sorry..